One of the best decisions a traveler can make for their Salzburg trip is to explore places outside the city’s historic center.

 10

+You’ll see arched curves bending away and cracks and holes opening to reveal lower layers of walls and beams.
+The door lintel crumbles, and everything threatens to collapse.
 This mannerist masterpiece is a symbol of transience and decay, designed to disorient and unbalance you, which is also an interesting feature of the Trick Fountains.

-As you make your way towards the entrance of the Big Grottos, the Star Pond will catch your eye, with the Altemps Fountain and the Fountain Grotto adding to its allure.
+Another notable part of the Trick Fountains is the Star Pond.
+As you make your way towards the entrance of the Big Grottos, the Star Pond will catch your eye, with the Altemps Fountain and the Fountain Grotto adding to its beauty.

 9